The $50 billion race to save America’s renters from eviction

 Landlords also are instituting very different policies from one another, as some are aggressively filing eviction notices against tenants even where local courts are not processing cases, said Jim Baker, an advocate.
 His group, the Private Equity Stakeholder Project, has reviewed thousands of eviction filings nationwide.

-“We have seen dramatically different polices from different landlords,” Baker said.
+“We have seen dramatically different policies from different landlords,” Baker said.
 He said some appear to be targeting apartment communities predominantly populated by racial minorities, a disparity the Eviction Lab documented.

 Baker also found a motion filed as part of an eviction case in Florida in which a landlord’s attorney cited a decision in West Texas, arguing that the CDC ban had been deemed “an unconstitutional overreach into the general police power retained by the states,” even though it did not include an injunction.